At annual emancipation ceremony, elected officials vow to work with those across the aisle for greater good

-“This is a momentous occasion, and I am humbled to be able to bring greetings today,” said Terry, who succeeds Larry Womble in the NC House.
+[pullquote]This is a momentous occasion, and I am humbled to be able to bring greetings today[/pullquote]“This is a momentous occasion, and I am humbled to be able to bring greetings today,” said Terry, who succeeds Larry Womble in the NC House.
 “One hundred fifty years after the Emancipation Proclamation signature, there are African Americans who sit in places where we can legislate, execute and bring the law for our people.”

 A member of the Democratic minority in the General Assembly, Terry said she recognized that her new position would not be without its challenges.